renejanssen1/ESP8266-P1-to-server/README.md

 ### Installation ESP
 - script works with the latest boardmanager ESP8266.
-- add the libary Cronalarms from Martin Laclaustra.
+- add the library Cronalarms from Martin Laclaustra.
 - The Cron in the script is set to repeat every 5 minutes.

 ### If your server has an .htacces en .htpasswd file